-mBiosphere is a blog that brings you the latest news from American Society for Microbiology’s first online-only, open access journal, mBio™.
-With the blog, we'll bring you highlights from articles published in the journal, along with interesting articles about the journal itself.
-Subjects you'll read about here at mBiosphere might include:
+mBiosphere is a blog that brings you the latest news from American Society for Microbiology’s open access research, including our online-only journals, mBio™, mSystemsTM, and mSphereTM.
+With the blog, we'll bring you highlights from articles published in our journals, along with articles about microbiology, science culture, and the journals themselves.
+Subjects you'll read about here at mBiosphere include:

 - Summaries of some of the most interesting articles in the journal,

 - Interviews with authors of mBio™ papers,

 - Descriptions of new features in mBio™, mSystemsTM, and mSphereTM